Recording Loan Repayments in Strata Master

 Here is an example of an account being created -

-The Initial Funds
+The Initial Funds - Step 1

 Receipted to the Liability Loan Account for the purpose.
 The funds are technically not Revenue or Income and if applied as such, will inflate the income figure and affect taxation if the Plan pays income tax.
-You can do so if you wish, however the steps in this article would not apply.
-As mentioned above, seek a recommendation from your Accountant to suit your circumstances.
+You receipt as revenue if you wish, however the steps in this article would not apply.

-The Repayment Deduction from the Trust Account
+The Repayment Deduction from the Trust Account - Step 2

-The Interest Applied to the Loan Account
+The Interest Applied to the Loan Account - Step 3

-Journal debit the expense account for Loan Interest (to record the interest expense on the I&E report) and credit liability account (to increase the loan amount owing on the Balance Sheet)
+Journal > debit the expense account for Loan Interest (to record the interest expense on the I&E report) and credit liability account (to increase the loan amount owing on the Balance Sheet)

 Cannot be entered in the Bank Reconciliation screen as this transaction does not involve cash at bank.